lsk21kr/colouring-brush-datapack/Readme.md

 * Stone brick slabs
 * Stone brick walls

-### Decolouring
+### Decolouring blocks
 Hold a brush in mainhand, water bottle or water bucket in offhand, and use the brush on following blocks.
-Be careful as you use opposite hand to hold brush when in right-handed mode. (*optional)
+Be careful as you cannot use offhand even when in both-handed mode.
 * Candles
 * Cobblestone-related blocks
 * Glasses
+* Nether brick fence (*optional)
 * Sand-related blocks
 * Shulker boxes
 * Stained glasses